-Moved by the speech, Raveling saw the folded papers in King’s hands and asked if he could have them.
+Raveling, who was moved by the speech and the moment, saw the folded papers in King’s hands and asked if he could have them.
 King gave the young volunteer the speech without hesitation, and that was that.

 “At no time do I remember thinking, ‘Wow, we got this historic document,’” Raveling told Sports Illustrated in 2015.
-Not realizing he was holding what would become an important piece of history in his hands, Raveling went home and stuck the three sheets of paper into a Harry Truman biography for safekeeping.
+Raveling—not realizing he was holding what would become an important piece of history in his hands—went home and stuck the three sheets of paper into a Harry Truman biography for safekeeping.
 They sat there for nearly two decades while Raveling developed an impressive career coaching NCAA men’s basketball.

 Though he displayed the framed speech in his house for a few years, Raveling began to realize the value of the piece and moved it to a bank vault in Los Angeles.
 Though he has received offers for King’s speech—one collector wanted to purchase the speech for $3 million in 2014—Raveling has turned them all down.
 In August 2021, Villanova announced that Raveling had entrusted the university to become “the next steward” of the speech, which went on display to the public for the first time at the National Museum of African American History and Culture later that same month.